UP-FacE: User-predictable Fine-grained Face Shape Editing: Conclusion

 \section{Conclusion}

-We proposed \methodName\ -- a novel method that enables users to perform fine-grained and deterministic face shape editing with little effort.
-The key idea behind \methodName\ is the use of \textit{23 semantic face features}, which are determined from different groups of facial landmarks.
-Unlike existing methods, landmarks have the added advantage that they allow to calculate the values of these face features dynamically, which allows training \methodName\ without requiring any manual labelling.
+We proposed \methodName\ -- a novel method that enables user-predictable and precise face shape editing with little effort.
+The key idea behind \methodName\ is the use of \textit{23 semantic face features}, determined from different facial landmarks groups.
+Unlike existing methods, landmarks have the advantage that they allow the calculation of the values of these face features dynamically, which allows training \methodName\ without requiring any manual labelling.
 We also introduced a novel \textit{semantic face feature loss} that encourages the model to manipulate only the desired face features while keeping unrelated features unchanged.
 Given that these features are continuous, we trained a scaling network that could learn how to scale the manipulation vector to achieve the desired change in facial appearance.
-This represents a significant advance given that, using prior methods, users had to move towards the desired appearance via trial and error.
-In contrast, \methodName\ allows for \textit{deterministic} face editing, which paves the way for future algorithmic manipulations using \methodName\ as part of automated face animation pipelines.
+This represents a significant advance given that with prior methods, users had to move towards the desired appearance via trial and error.
+In contrast, \methodName\ allows for user-predictable face editing, which paves the way for more user-friendly digital face editing tools.